-Wild caught vs. farm raised salmon
+Wild caught vs. farm raised

-Now, before I tell you how to make this easy weeknight recipe, I thought it would be helpful to talk a little bit about something that may have caused some confusion when it comes to buying salmon and most seafood for that matter.
+I thought it would be helpful to talk a little bit about something that may have caused some confusion when it comes to buying salmon and most seafood for that matter.
 You have wild caught and farm raised salmon.
 So which is healthier and is it worth the money to buy wild caught?
 Here’s what I found out through my research and I hope this will help you figure out what is best for your budget as well.

-- The price: Wild caught salmon is more expensive compared to farm raised salmon
+- The price: Wild caught salmon is more expensive compared to farm raised salmon.

 - Antibiotics use: Farm raised salmon are given antibiotics to prevent or curtail infections while wild caught salmon has no such issue.
 There are regions that use less antibiotics than others.
 Chile e.g uses way more than Canada and Norway.